Sunda slow loris: Communication

 There are eight distinct call types made by Sunda slow loris adults, which can be divided into two categories: contact and contact-seeking calls such as whistles and short keckers (a social play and attention-seeking call), and aggressive and defensive calls such as long keckers, screams, snarls and grunts.
 Because they rely on crypsis to avoid predators, they do not make alarm calls.
-Infants emits clicks and squeaks when disturbed.
+Infants emit clicks and squeaks when disturbed.
 During estrus, females make whistle calls when in visual contact with a male.
 When exploring new environments and during handling, it makes ultrasonic vocalisations out of the human hearing range.

 Olfactory communication is very important in this species.
 It has roles in alerting others of the identity, physical state and position of the individual.
 It is also important in reproduction.
 Like other slow lorises, the Sunda slow loris has glands on its elbows that exude oils.
 The gland is licked to spread scent and is thought to have evolved for communication, but it is toxic to humans.
 If the person is allergic to the animal they can go into shock and could even die.
 It also has glands on its anus and can signal conspecifics by perineal rubbing which deposits urine.
 When it locates the scent of another slow loris it may rub its face on the substrate where the scent was found.

 The Sunda slow loris may grin or bare its teeth.
 When stressed, infants may grin, while adults bear their teeth to show aggression or fear, but also during play.